kuujo/vertigo/README.md

 This is the element that makes Vertigo components reusable.

 While Vertigo does use an acking mechanism internally, Vertigo messages are not guaranteed to arrive in order.
+When a message is sent on an output port, the message will be immediately sent to all connected components.
+Once each component replies to the message indicating that it has received the message successfully, the message will be removed from the output queue.
+Vertigo uses adaptive event bus timeouts to quickly detect failures and resend lost messages.

-However, Vertigo does provide an API for logical grouping and ordering of messages called [groups](#working-with-message-groups).
+Vertigo also provides an API that allows for logical grouping and ordering of messages known as [groups](#working-with-message-groups).
+Groups are strongly ordered named batches of messages that can be nested.

 For more information on messaging see [how Vertigo handles messaging](#how-vertigo-handles-messaging)